life insurance basics

 Life insurance provides your family a tax free benefit when you pass away.
 There are other benefits of life insurance depending on the type of policy.

 The two main types of life insurance are Term Life and Permanent Life insurance.
+You’ll need to know how the two main types of life insurance policies work and how they differ.

 Term Life Insurance